Pottsville Area High School: 19th century

-This arrangement would give me just about sufficient time to attend my general duties, as well as to a number of daily recitations."
-Undoubtedly the school board of the time was faced with many problems concerning the operation of the new high school but what they were is a matter of conjecture because historical information on the subject is meager.
-However, the weather did occupy the attention of the directors at a meeting on May 18, 1853, when a number of people petitioned the board to have only one session of school during the hot weather, from 7:30 A. M. to 1:30 P.M.
+This arrangement would give me just about sufficient time to attend my general duties, as well as to some daily recitations."
+The school board of the time was faced with many problems concerning the operation of the new high school, but what they were is a matter of conjecture because historical information on the subject is meager.
+However, the weather did occupy the attention of the directors at a meeting on May 18, 1853, when many people petitioned the board to have only one session of school during the hot weather, from 7:30 A. M. to 1:30 P.M.
 A paid advertisement appearing in The Miners' Journal issue of April 26, 1851, gave the following regulations for the operation of the common schools as adopted April 10, 1851: "The hours of instruction shall be from 8 o 'clock until 12 in the morning, and from 2 P. M. until 5 in the afternoon, from the 1st of April until the 1st of October; and from 9 o 'clock until 12 in the morning and from 1 o'clock until 4 in the afternoon from the 1st of October until the 1st of April.
 "A vacation shall be allowed the month of August, and in the afternoon of each Saturday.
 The schools shall also be closed on the 1st day of January, Good Friday, in Easter week until the Tuesday following, 4th of July, and Christmas Day, and on such other days as the directors may allow."